Your Mac computer’s central processing unit (CPU) handles much of the general-purpose work your system does.

-Video editors often want the best Mac available for video editing, but there are a lot of factors that go into the speed of video editing, including CPU, GPU, RAM, and Hard Drive speed.
+Video editors often want the best Mac available for video editing, but CPU performance is only one part of the speed equation.

 What Should I Look For in a CPU?